-3.3 We think that the early involvement of the public and other people with an interest in significant planning applications will benefit everyone.
+3.3 We think that the early involvement of the public and other people with an interest on significant planning applications will benefit everyone.
 People will have more chance to have their say, and for their views to influence the final details of plans.
 Developers stand to benefit by identifying, at an early stage, local issues and environmental information to put together a scheme that better fits into the local area.

-As long as developers tackle the relevant planning objections raised at this stage when finalising the scheme, he or she can expect us to deal with your planning application more quickly.
+As long as developers consider the relevant planning issues and comments raised at this stage and wherever possible use this feedback when finalising the scheme, he or she can expect us to deal with the planning application more quickly.

-What is a 'significant planning application'?
+What is a 'significant' planning application?

-- 3.4 The following are guidelines as to the kinds of development that we will treat as 'significant': - Major developments.
+- 3.4 The following are guidelines as to the kinds of development that we will treat as 'significant'. - a Major developments.

 We define these as housing developments which include 10 or more homes or a residential development on a site of at least 0.5 hectares, and any other development with a floor area of 1000 square metres or more, or a site area of 1 hectare or more.
-Major developments will include changes of use above these thresholds. - b A development which involves an environmental assessment.
-These can include major industrial, infrastructure and waste projects, plus schemes such as golf courses, mining and intensive agriculture over certain sizes. - c A significant development that conflicts with the policies in our development plan or with more up-to-date government planning policy . - d A development which proposes closing or changing a public right of way. - There may also be proposed developments below these thresholds that we treat as 'significant'.
+Major developments will include changes of use above these thresholds.

+- A development which needs an environmental assessment.
+(See note 3 below) These can include major industrial, infrastructure and waste projects, plus schemes such as golf courses, mining and intensive agriculture over certain sizes. - c A significant development that conflicts with the policies in our development plan or with more up-to-date government planning policy.
+(See note 4 below) - d A development which proposes closing or changing a public right of way. - 3.5 There may also be proposed developments below these thresholds that we treat as 'significant'.
 This may be because the type of development or the location is sensitive for some reason, or the effect of a development, when taken with previous developments of the same type in an area, exceeds our significance thresholds.
-For example, a proposed development may be sensitive if it affects the site or setting of a listed building, the character or appearance of a conservation area, protected trees or ancient woodland, the amenity of neighbours nearby, or could cause local traffic congestion. - 3.6 The organisation or person applying will have to find out if their planning application will be 'significant'.
-You can ask a planning officer for a written opinion to see if the application is significant before making an actual application.
-We will respond to these requests (made in writing) within five working days.
+For example, a proposed development may be sensitive if it affects the site or setting of a listed building, the character or appearance of a conservation area, protected trees or ancient woodland, the amenity of neighbours nearby, or could cause local traffic congestion.
+In particular, fairly small-scale schemes within village settings may become significant within their context.
+The Council would therefore urge any applicants in villages to carry out local consultation prior to submitting an application irrespective of whether it meets the above thresholds. - 3.6 The organisation or person applying will have to find out if their planning application will be 'significant'.
+You can ask a planning officer for an opinion as to whether the application is 'significant' before making the application.
+If you have applied to the One Stop Shop for pre-application advice, you will be made aware of whether or not the planning application will be 'significant' in the written response. - 3. under Schedule 1 & 2 of the EIA Regulations. - 4. as may be set out in Government Planning Policy Guidance Notes and Statements, Ministerial Statements and speeches.

-What we expect from developers
+What we expect from developers in terms of organising their own publicity events